tdube2014/Flow-Image-SOPs/Readme.md

 #### Methods

-+ Any size river is useful, although we are mostly targetting headwaters (3rd order and smaller).
++ Any size river is useful, although we are mostly targeting headwaters (3rd order and smaller).
 + Establish a location for digital flow collection.
 + Install camera so that you can record clear digital photos of the river in an upstream direction.

-*we are currently working on images from diferent angles to see what provides the best data*
+*we are currently working on images from different angles to see what provides the best data*
 <br>
 <br>